World War II Vet Celebrates 101st Birthday

 "Without family, we have nothing.
 With families, we have everything the good Lord was destined for us to have," said Kelly.

-During the birthday celebration, Kelly talked of what it was like when he joined the Army, and leaving his childhood in the community he still calls Mauch Chunk, the community in Carbon County that changed its name to Jim Thorpe in the 1950s.
+During the birthday celebration, Kelly talked of what it was like when he joined the Army and leaving his childhood in the community he still calls Mauch Chunk, the community in Carbon County that changed its name to Jim Thorpe in the 1950s.

-And to celebrate his way, Michael Kelly called on his 95-year-old kid brother to sing a Latvian folk song together.
+And to celebrate his way, Michael Kelly called on his 95-year-old kid brother to sing a Lithuanian folk song together.
 At 101 he still knows almost all the words.